 As designers, we envision the use of innovative design tools and techniques to bring new ideas to life that can help us to improve our current systems and the built environment through our work.
 A large amount of information and different factors are involved in the envelope design process and our approach takes into consideration the factors multiplicity.
 The tools, the construction process and the materials adopted during the design and construction phases are three main variables that influence the result.

-We have developed in house tools to assess and quantify the envelope sustainability during the design, construction and post occupancy stages with specific objectives for the future:
+We have developed in house tools to assess and quantify the envelope sustainability during the design, construction and post-occupancy stages with specific objectives for the future:

 Reducing carbon dioxide emissions: The greenhouse effect has a fundamental impact on the rise of temperatures.
 A major contributor to emissions from the construction industry is from the embodied carbon and the carbon in use.
 The embodied carbon is the emissions needed for the extraction, production and transportation of the materials.
 The carbon in use is the CO2 emitted during the building’s operational life.
 In addition, the emissions associated with the disposal have an influence on the total emissions.

-With the objective of reducing the embodied carbon emissions, Arup developed the Façade Embodied Carbon Calculator.
+With the objective of reducing embodied carbon emissions, Arup developed the Façade Embodied Carbon Calculator.
 The tool enables the environmental footprint evaluation of the façade materials by inserting the specific processed material and its quantity.
-It is focused on the materials sustainability and its use at the early design stages enables the support of informed choices to reduce the emissions and contribute to the limitation of the global temperature rise.
+It is focused on the material’s sustainability and its use at the early design stages enables the support of informed choices to reduce emissions and contribute to the limitation of the global temperature rise.

 Optimising solar exposure in buildings: The in-house developed Arup Solar tool provides an efficient resource to collaborate within the design team.
-It investigates and assesses the interdependent relationships between envelope parameters such as solar heat gain coefficient, window to wall ratio and shading, and the cooling strategies, identifying the potential of renewable solar energy.
+It investigates and assesses the interdependent relationships between envelope parameters such as solar heat gain coefficient, window-to-wall ratio and shading, and cooling strategies, identifying the potential of renewable solar energy.
 It allows a 3D visualisation through an intuitive interface and its use at the early design stages is highly valuable to support informed choices.
 The tool reports how much sunlight falls on a particular location and the design model updates with the most appropriate shading and glazing, given the amount of solar radiation.
 The design improves in real time, becoming more efficient and cost-effective as parameters are tweaked during these early design stages.

 Improving maintenance through data collection: As our buildings get more complex more documentation is being created.
 It is becoming imperative to develop tools that help with the storage and retrieval of information in a speedy manner.
 Arup Street was developed with the vision that façade data is retrieved as users walk down through a digital twin street.
 The tool is based on an updatable model with design details, information and study models linked to it.
 Recently the tool has been improved further to be adopted as a construction tracker and as an operational tool during building use.
 Arup Maintain allows the capture and recovery of information on-site as inspections occur.
-In the pipeline is the use of machine learning to process the captured information throughout the building life with the aim of improving maintenance and life cycle procedures.
+In the pipeline is the use of machine learning to process the captured information throughout the building’s life with the aim of improving maintenance and life cycle procedures.